-You will need to be referred by your General Practitioner (GP) or Consultant to be seen in the Endometriosis Centre.
+You will need to be referred by your General Practitioner (GP) or consultant to be seen in the Endometriosis Centre.
 Once the referral is received, an appointment will be sent directly to you from the Appointment Centre.
-If you need to make enquiries about your appointment please telephone them on 020 3447 9393 or email: uch.
+If you need to make enquiries about your appointment, please call 020 3447 9411 or email uclh.

 - You wish to ask further questions about your diagnosis or your treatment plan.